second-state/SOLL/README.md

 # Introduction
 **SOLL** is a new compiler for generating [ewasm](https://github.com/ewasm)(Ethereum flavored WebAssembly) files from Solidity.

-To support developers as many as possible, we design projects to not only support more smart contract programming languages, such as Rust and C++, but also support various VMs, such as ewasm VM.
+To support developers as many as possible, we design projects to not only support more smart contract programming languages, such as Rust and C++, but also support various VMs, such as ewasm VM and evm.
 To achieve this goal, in the very first step, we develop SOLL, a compiler for Solidity-based smart contract running on ewasm VM.

 In SOLL, we design two phases of code generation flow.
 Generate *.ll (LLVM IR file) first, then generate *.wasm (EWASM file).